lucidsif/od-driver-api/README.md

 could have been doing.
 My ego was dissolved when I came across monads - I am here to learn and join the Haskell ranks if I am deserving.
 Please let this project help you determine that.

+Please note - I may be adding or making modifications on this during or while you are reviewing the code so be warned of that.
+I'll self merge PRs so changes are tracked in a sane manner.

 ### GraphQL API via Http

 Go to `http://localhost:3000/api` and start sending queries.